Júnior Morasco

 Disability Literature

-Before opening any design tool, I spent time understanding the audience deeply.
-I researched child development, cognitive and physical characteristics across different accessibility needs, and explored books, papers and studies related to early childhood education.
+Before opening any design tool, I spent time understanding the audience.
+I researched child development, cognitive and physical characteristics across different accessibility needs, and read studies on early childhood education.

-At the same time, I went deep into Inclusive Graphic Design and digital accessibility principles, treating them less as rules and more as a design language.
+At the same time, I went deep into Inclusive Graphic Design and digital accessibility, treating them less as rules, more as a design language.

-The goal wasn't simply making something accessible.
-It was understanding how children experienced the world and designing from that perspective.
+The goal wasn't "make it accessible."
+It was understand how children experience the world and design from there.

 Every detail